Hallilogod/KernelToys/README.md

 but you quickly have to revert the changes after writing 0 because otherwise the system will crash). drv64.dll contains the vulnerable drivers.

-**I DID NOT MAKE KDU, ALL CREDITS GO TO https://github.com/hfiref0x/KDU**
+**I DID NOT MAKE KDU, ALL CREDITS FOR KDU GO TO https://github.com/hfiref0x/KDU**

 luckly microsoft prefers to add more fancy useless stuff to windows 11 instead of fixing vulnerable drivers, this is why this mostly works (they fixed some of the drivers but not all of them)